mergn-code/App-SDK-Documentation/MERGN Android Cordova SDK 2.2.4.md

-# MERGN KOTLIN SDK CORDOVA 2.8.1
+# MERGN SDK CORDOVA 2.8.1

 This documentation provides integration steps and usage instructions for incorporating the MERGN CORDOVA SDK 2.8.1 (Android/IOS) into your project.
 Follow these steps to initialize the SDK setup, record events, and manage attributes within your application.